CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a strong, well-structured pricing strategy skill with excellent actionability through real-world examples, specific price points, and clear decision frameworks.
-The progressive disclosure is well-handled with appropriate references to deeper materials.
-The main weakness is moderate verbosity—some tables and explanations could be condensed without losing value, though the real-world data points largely justify their inclusion.
+This is a strong, well-structured pricing strategy skill that provides highly actionable guidance with real-world examples, specific price points, and clear decision frameworks.
+The progressive disclosure is excellent, with the main file serving as a comprehensive but navigable overview that points to detailed references.
+The main weakness is moderate verbosity—some tables and sections could be consolidated without losing clarity, though the density of genuinely useful reference data partially justifies the length.

 DimensionReasoningScore